-The Liber Iesus (Cod.
-Triv.
-2163) is a small parchment codex containing a collection of prayers and short texts prepared for Massimiliano Sforza, son of Ludovico il Moro, in the last five years of the 15thcentury.
-In the clear humanistic script of the text one can recognise the elegant hand of the calligrapher Giovanni Battisti Lorenzi.
-The decoration was entrusted principally to one artist, who has been identified as the anonymous Master of the Epithalamion of Jason de Mayno.
-Only in two full page miniatures (The Meeting between Massimiliano Sforza and the Emperor of Austria and Massimiliano Sforza with Count Borella) can one discern the hand of another artist: Boccaccio Boccaccino according to some, Giovanni Antonio Boltraffio according to others.
-The choice of dedicating both a book of prayers and a Latin grammar to Massimiliano Sforza draws attention to the two areas (religious and civil) in which a good Renaissance Prince and head of state was expected to be educated.
+The Liber Iesus or Book of the ABC (Trivulziano codex 2163) is a parchment codex containing a collection of prayers and short texts in Latin and vulgar prepared, as the so-called Grammatica del Donato, for Massimiliano Sforza, son of Ludovico il Moro, during the last five years of the fifteenth century.
+The elegant hand of the calligrapher Giovanni Battista Lorenzi can be recognized in the humanistic pose of the text.
+The decorative apparatus was entrusted to a main illustrator, identified with the anonymous Maestro dell'Epitalamio by Giasone del Maino.
+Only in two full-page miniatures (Meeting between Massimiliano Sforza and the Emperor of Austria and Massimiliano Sforza with Count Borella) is a second hand identified, Boccaccio Boccaccino according to some, Giovanni Antonio Boltraffio according to others.
+The choice to dedicate a prayer book to Massimiliano Sforza, alongside the so-called Grammatica del Donato, identifies the two areas (religious and civil) in which the good Renaissance prince called to rule a state had to be educated.